ArmatureMaker/C.C.C.A/README.md

 # Clean Cutters Collection Addon

 This simple Blender addon helps you organize and clean up unused cutter objects from the 'Cutters' collection.
-It moves unused cutters to a separate collection named 'Unused Cutters' and assigns a red color to this new collection for easy identification.
+It moves unused cutters to a separate collection named 'Unused Cutters' and assigns a red color to this new collection.

 ## Features